chinnichaitanya/python-discord-logger/README.md

 If the parameter isn't provided, it'll be set to the one given in `default_level`.
 Any invalid input would be ignored and the log-level would be automatically be set to `default`.

+Any complicated nested dictionary can be passed to the `metadata` field and the message gets forrmatted accordingly for easy reading.

 ```python
 from discord_logger import DiscordLogger